ecks0/syx/README.md

 ```

 ...declares profiles named `min` and `max`, each containing one value group, with each value group
 containing cpufreq and rapl values.
-Multiple value groups may be specified per profile, which is
+Multiple value groups may be given per profile, and will
-useful for applying different settings to different resource ids.
+be applied sequentially.

 ### Applying profiles